gio-cloud7/Deploy-Streamlit-Template/README.md

 8) AFTER Terraform execution complete
-	Wait an additional 5 to 10 minutes to allow for pipeline to fully Use the url provided by Terrafrom output to access the streamlit application Feel free to explore the various AWS services: Cloudfront, ECS, ECR, CodePipline, CodeBuild, S3 to see the various componets and understad how they work
+	Wait an additional 5 to 10 minutes to allow for pipeline to fully deploy
+	Use the url provided by Terraform output to access the streamlit application
+	Feel free to explore the various AWS services: Cloudfront, ECS, ECR, CodePipline, CodeBuild, S3 to see the various componets and understad how they work